 Whether people remember him as the voice of American Top 40 or the voice of Shaggy from the Scooby-Doo cartoons, Casey Kasem became an American icon over the course of his career.
 While Casey Kasem gained an incredible level of fame during his lengthy career, he may be remembered more for the short period of time surrounding his death.
 The circumstances surrounding Casey Kasem’s passing raise important issues to consider involving mental health planning and children of blended marriages.
-In tribute to the man whose voice became synonymous with American Top 40, here is a “Top 10” of issues highlighted by the tribulations of Casey Kasem.
+In tribute to the man whose voice became synonymous with American Top 40, here is a “Top 10” list of issues highlighted by the tribulations of Casey Kasem.

-1. Medical Directives – For many people, quality of life is more important than quantity of life.
-To avoid the risk of medical intervention which would result in either prolonged suffering from a terminal illness or a vegetative state, affirmative action by drafting a medical directive can be taken to remove the burden from loved ones whose natural instinct will be to approve any life extending measures.
+1. Medical Directives – For many people, the quality of life is more important than quantity of life.
+To avoid the risk of medical intervention which would result in either prolonged suffering from a terminal illness or a vegetative state, affirmative action by drafting a medical directive can be taken to remove the burden from loved ones whose natural instinct will be to approve any life-extending measures.

 2. Power of Attorney – A way to mediate complications from incapacity or mental illness later in life is to appoint someone to make decisions for you and act on your behalf by executing a power of attorney.
-Appointing someone as your agent places a tremendous amount of trust and power in the hands of another individual, so in a scenario where there is mistrust or dissention between family members, a neutral third party may be advisable to reduce potential disputes.
+Appointing someone as your agent places a tremendous amount of trust and power in the hands of another individual, so in a scenario where there is mistrust or dissension between family members, a neutral third party may be advisable to reduce potential disputes.

 3. Updating Critical Documents – Having specific directives and documents in place is important, but since these documents are often created at different times, they can lose their effectiveness if they conflict with subsequent documents.
 For example, a medical directive created early in life could create legal conflict if a later document (such as a power of attorney) is given to a person at odds with parties seeking to enforce the medical directive.